 Read on to learn more about the hidden costs of maintaining legacy systems.
 The knowledge will help ensure you don’t currently overspend as well as realize when an upgrade is needed.

 Some legacy systems still used today were built 20 or 30 years ago and are no longer supported by vendors.
 They run on old programming languages, use outdated network infrastructures and hardware and are barely compatible with new technology, such as cloud and IoT.
 As a result, managing and supporting such systems becomes financially cumbersome.

-The problem is not just technical.
+Why are legacy system still used then?
+Well, the problem is not just technical.
 Many old systems were built as custom solutions and require additional resources for training management and support staff.
 In addition, it might be hard to motivate IT professionals to work with a legacy system.
 This kind of work precludes employees from developing new skill sets to stay competitive in the market.
 As a result, keeping such professionals in the company as well as hiring outside consultants may become too costly and equally problematic.

 At the onset of the Covid-19 crisis, an illustrative case of how legacy systems may preclude upgrading and maintaining databases presented itself.
 Between March 15th and April 4th of 2020, the US federal labor department reported 16.8 million unemployment claims filed.

 Okay, so what exactly happened?
 Nothing special, really — a pretty banal issue that you can expect from outdated software: the users were unable to submit their unemployment claims via an online filling form because the system ran on a 50-year-old COBOL programming language (what could have gone wrong?) was not able to deal with updating so many entries in the database.